Categories

 calls(Call, Properties)

-List of properties for predicate calls made by the category (Call is either a predicate indicator or a control construct such as (::)/1-2 or (^^)/1 with a predicate indicator as argument; note that Call may not be ground in case of a call to a control construct where its argument is only know at runtime; the properties include caller(Caller), alias(Alias), non_terminal(NonTerminal), and line_count(Line) with Caller, Alias, and NonTerminal being predicate indicators and Line being the begin line of the predicate clause or directive making the call)
+List of properties for predicate calls made by the category (Call is either a predicate indicator or a control construct such as (::)/1-2 or (^^)/1 with a predicate indicator as argument; note that Call may not be ground in case of a call to a control construct where its argument is only know at runtime; the properties include caller(Caller), alias(Alias), non_terminal(NonTerminal), lines(Start,End), and line_count(Start) with Caller, Alias, and NonTerminal being predicate indicators and Start being the begin line of the predicate clause or directive making the call)

 updates(Predicate, Properties)

-List of properties for dynamic predicate updates (and also access using the clause/2 predicate) made by the object (Predicate is either a predicate indicator or a control construct such as (::)/1-2 or (:)/2 with a predicate indicator as argument; note that Predicate may not be ground in case of a control construct argument only know at runtime; the properties include updater(Updater), alias(Alias), non_terminal(NonTerminal), and line_count(Line) with Updater being a (possibly multifile) predicate indicator, Alias and NonTerminal being predicate indicators, and Line being the begin line of the predicate clause or directive updating the predicate)
+List of properties for dynamic predicate updates (and also access using the clause/2 predicate) made by the object (Predicate is either a predicate indicator or a control construct such as (::)/1-2 or (:)/2 with a predicate indicator as argument; note that Predicate may not be ground in case of a control construct argument only know at runtime; the properties include updater(Updater), alias(Alias), non_terminal(NonTerminal), lines(Start,End), and line_count(Start) with Updater being a (possibly multifile) predicate indicator, Alias and NonTerminal being predicate indicators, and Start being the begin line of the predicate clause or directive updating the predicate)

 number_of_clauses(Number)